texadactyl/rpi_clock/README.md

 AFTERTHOUGHTS

 Admittedly, there seems to be other 3.5" TFT display products which claim to NOT require special drivers as of the lastest Raspbian during 2017 (more desirable IMO).
 In fact, the Quimat product might too.
 I just got caught in the middle!
 Some time in the future, I might try it without the Quimat-supplied driver software.
+If that effort is successful, I will update this project.

 Will this work on a Pi Zero?
 Pi A or B?